sonicavionics/sonicavionics.com/docs/avionics/modules/sensors.md

 Running the system at 3.33 volts will be fine, and it will save a lot of money or time.

+### Point of Load vs Bus Regulation

+Point of load regulation is where your power bus is lets say 7.4 volts, and all your chips are 5v so you regulate the voltage near each chip.
+Bus regulation would be having the bus 5v.

+Point of load means multiple regulators at each load, but inherently less stable.
+If you can get away without having to do point of load regulation you could save a lot of money though.

+To reduce costs, both the 5v and the 3.3v regulators will be deleted from the modules, in favour of regulated bus power.
+Before the power module is ready however, we will need a very basic 2 slot PCIe connector that can supply 5v to the board.

+I'll save around $375 buy not doing point of load.
+Delete the two regs and mux, that gets rid of 5 extended JLCPCB parts.
+It costs $3 per extended part.
+The minimum order number is 5 (actually 2 but I'd wanna do 5).
+There will be 5 modules.
+5 * 3 * 5 * 5 = 375.

 ## USB Impedance matching: